 What are the symptoms of a severe allergic reaction?

 Symptoms of a severe allergic reaction can start within minutes of eating or being exposed to a food but usually occur within 2 hours.
 Do not ignore early symptoms.
 When a reaction begins, it is important to respond right away.

-Symptoms of a severe allergic reaction can vary and include any of the following:
+Symptoms can vary from person to person.
+The same person may have different symptoms each time and include any of the following:

-- Stomach: vomiting, nausea, abdominal pain, or diarrhea
+- Stomach: vomiting, nausea, abdominal pain or diarrhea.

 How is a severe allergic reaction treated?

 When a severe allergic reaction begins, it is important to respond right away.
 Do not wait.
 Treat it with the medication called epinephrine (eh-puh-NEH-fren).
 Epinephrine will not cause harm to your child if it is given unnecessarily.

 Epinephrine comes in a pre-loaded syringe called an auto-injector.
 Epinephrine helps reverse the symptoms of the allergic reaction and can save your child’s life.

 |Steps for treating a severe allergic reaction: